hesami/scalping/README.md

 - ATR-Based Filter: Uses Average True Range to filter out noisy signals and improve trade accuracy.
 - Candle Confirmation: Incorporates a candle confirmation algorithm to ensure that the generated signals are supported by the underlying price action.
 - Customizable Parameters: Offers a wide range of customizable parameters to tailor the indicator to your specific trading style.
-- cloud visualization feature to help identify the overall trend
+- Cloud visualization feature to help identify the overall trend

 ### Improvements in this release:
 - Added a new candle confirmation algorithm to enhance signal quality.